RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Experiments

-We also evaluate DFM's efficacy in the long-term forecasting (TSF) domain.
-For this task, DFM is streamlined into a single-stream structure and benchmarked against six advanced TSF baselines (e.g., iTransformer\cite{liu2023itransformer}, PatchTST\cite{nie2022tst}) on seven datasets, including Weather, Electricity, and 4 ETT datasets (ETTh1,ETTh2,ETTm1,ETTm2).
+We also evaluate the effectiveness of DFM in the time series long-term forecasting (TSF) tasks.
+For this task, DFM is separated into a single-stream forecasting model and compared against six advanced TSF baselines (e.g., iTransformer\cite{liu2023itransformer}, PatchTST\cite{nie2022tst}) on seven datasets: Solar, Weather, Electricity, and 4 ETT datasets (ETTh1,ETTh2,ETTm1,ETTm2).
+These datasets are extensively utilized, covering multiple fields including weather and energy management.

-As shown in Table \ref{tab:tsf_main_results}, DFM achieves a highly competitive forecast performance.
-This advantage is primarily attributed to its MSP modules, which enable the model to fully consider the impact of future context when predicting the current window, effectively enhancing its accuracy.
+As shown in Table \ref{tab:tsf_main_results}, DFM achieve competitive performance compared to state-of-the-art models.
+This advantage is primarily attributed to the MSP modules, which enable the model to fully consider the impact of future context when predicting the current window, effectively enhancing its accuracy.